9 Gentle Ways to Move through The Holidays With Care

 • give a gift to someone in need on their behalf or donate the money you would have spent for their gift to a charity they supported.

-9. If you have lost a child (my heart goes out to you) and you have other children.
+• If you have lost a child (my heart goes out to you) and you have other children.
 Celebrate the holidays the same as before.
-Perhaps this will help them feel a sense of balance.
-You can add new traditions to honor your departed loved one.
+Perhaps taking these actions will support you and them feel a sense of balance.
+You can also add new traditions to honor your departed loved ones that may help everyone feel calm and special.

 Zoya Bokhoor-Mills